 The Grundy Collection, featuring Australian greats such as Arthur Boyd, Sidney Nolan, John Brack, Fred Williams, Eugene von Guerard, Ian Fairweather, Rosalie Gascoigne and Tom Roberts, is remarkable for its quality and connoisseurship.

-Reg Grundy AC, OBE is best known as the man behind a legion of Australia's most popular television shows, including Neighbors, Prisoner and Sale of the Century.
-Perhaps less appreciated is that Mr Grundy, and his wife, author and actor Joy Chambers-Grundy (who appeared in several Grundy productions including Neighbors) have long been enthusiasts of Australian art, collecting at the highest level since the 1980s.
+Reg Grundy AC, OBE is best known as the man behind a legion of Australia's most popular television shows, including Neighbours, Prisoner and Sale of the Century.
+Perhaps less appreciated is that Mr Grundy, and his wife, author and actor Joy Chambers-Grundy (who appeared in several Grundy productions including Neighbours) have long been enthusiasts of Australian art, collecting at the highest level since the 1980s.

 The Grundy Collection auction may exceed previous blue-chip collections to come on to the Australian market, including The Fosters Collection of Australian Art, sold in 2005 (totalling $13.3 million, including buyer's premium), and the Harold E. Mertz Collection, sold in 2000 (totalling $15.
 9 million, including buyer's premium).

 "Reg and I have collected fine art in various forms for more than 30 years.
 With the Australian collection our emphasis has been on striking images by major artists.
 In this way we've been able to showcase the acme of Australian art on our walls overseas.